What does prenatal care with a midwife look like?

 What does postpartum care look like?

 New baby in your arms, your own bed, nurturing treatments, food and drinks brought to you, lots of resting and we come to you for check-ups.
 As long as everyone is thriving you really don't have to leave if you don't want to.
-In fact, we encourage you to stay put for the best recovery and enjoy your baby moon.
+In fact, we encourage you to stay put for the best recovery and enjoy your fresh baby.
 We come to you and check baby's progress, on your healing and the whole transition.
-Our Marin County midwives help with breastfeeding, baby care, answer questions, weigh the baby, check your body and see that everyone is adjusting well.
+Our midwives help with breastfeeding, baby care, answer questions, weigh the baby, check your body and see that everyone is adjusting well.
 You can call us day or night with any concerns.
 If you choose to do newborn screenings, we bring the tools to you and can do it right in your home.

 Does a midwife help with breastfeeding?

 In the immediate postpartum, our midwives make sure the baby has latched and is breastfeeding before we leave your home.
 We are breastfeeding councilors as well as midwives.
 We provide a lot of education during pregnancy and support as you and your baby find your way.
 During postpartum visits, we help resolve any issues that might come up through positioning, nutrition, timing, and council.
 We can identify more serious issues that might be beyond our scope and give referrals for trusted professionals.